UMD-CDCL/wearable-biosensors-ros2/README.md

 # Instructions to run

-For building the docker container navigate to the cdcl:humble-jammy-biosensors folder and run the build.sh script
+For building the docker container
+After cloning the repo,navigate to the cdcl:humble-jammy-biosensors folder and run the build.sh script
 ```bash
 ./build.sh
 ```